sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/5-CLRS/4-Advanced-Design-and-Analysis-Techniques/16-Greedy-Algorithms.md

 ## Greedy examples
 - Prims algorithm - uses the greedy property, to choose smallest unconnected node.
 Proved using cut-and-paste (i.e. proof by contradiction).
 - Dijkstra - this is combination of DP and greedy, picks the smallest-value unexplored node (the greedy part).
 It also updates already explored node's values (DP part), though only if they happen to be neighbor of an unexplored.
+- Activity selection - pick the activity that finishes earliest.
+This greedy choice works because we have most time left ahead, to choose others.
+Had we not chosen this most early finishing activity, we would need to choose further activities.
+Comparing the two, the strategy would be more beneficial for sure.

 ## Proving greedy
 - Prove optimal substructure. *Its easier in greedy since we can assume current choice is optimal, and inductively prove it'll be so.*